We're adding extra lanes to the Monash Freeway between Warrigal and Cardinia Roads to make your journey quicker, easier and safer.

 As part of Stage 2 of the Monash Freeway Upgrade, we will:

-- widen and add 2 extra lanes in each direction on O’Shea Road between Clyde Road and Soldiers Road
+- upgrade O’Shea Road to three lanes in each direction between Clyde Road and Soldiers Road

 - extend O’Shea Road so it joins the Beaconsfield Interchange